Omni Calculator logo

 Sinking Fund Calculator

 The sinking fund calculator is a tool that helps you find the value you should put aside to achieve your goal at the end of the provided period.
-If you want to learn more on how to avoid paying lump-sums on your debts or bonds maturities, go to the next section to find the sinking fund definition.
+If you want to learn more about how to avoid paying lump sums on your debts or bond maturities, go to the next section to find the sinking fund definition.

 What is a sinking fund?